Phylogenetics-Brown-BIOL1425/hydroidolina/README.md

 Questions:

 1. Do the trees differ from those published?
 If so, how?
 2. How do the trees for each gene differ from each other?
+(I will answer these together)

 ![Figure 1 from paper](https://rawgit.com/antropoteuthis/hydroidolina/master/figure1.svg)

-Figure 1: On combined matrix data.
+Figure 1: Tree published in Cartwright, P., Evans, N. M., Dunn, C. W., Marques, A. C., Miglietta, M. P., Schuchert, P., & Collins, A. G. (2008).
+Phylogenetics of Hydroidolina (Hydrozoa: Cnidaria).
+Journal of the Marine Biological Association of the UK, 88(08), 1663-1672. doi:10.1017/S0025315408002257 , from combined matrix data.

 Color key: